slu-soc5650/module-5-leaflet/examples/lecture-05.md

 ### Listing Properties

-The `utils::str()` function gives us a chance to preivew the data in terms of variable names and the a quick snapshot of the data each variable contains.
+The `utils::str()` function gives us a chance to preview the data in terms of variable names and the a quick snapshot of the data each variable contains.
 We can do this for the `city` data: